TritonDataCenter/sdc-cloudapi/README.md

 Before testing, you need to create an environment the tests can operate in, on the headnode you're using for tests.
-Assuming that you'll be testing using COAL's Headnode, and that you've already created a cloudapi zone on that headnode, the easiest way to prepare the headnode for CloudAPI testing will be running the following from the global zone:
+Assuming that you'll be testing using COAL's headnode, and that you've already created a cloudapi zone on that headnode, the easiest way to prepare the headnode for CloudAPI testing will be running the following from the global zone:

     /zones/`vmadm lookup -1 alias=cloudapi0`/root/opt/smartdc/cloudapi/tools/coal-setup.sh

-This script will hack DAPI for headnode provisioning, update imgapi to allow local custom images, and install some images required for testing.
+This script will hack DAPI for headnode provisioning, update imgapi to allow local custom images, and install some services, images packages required for thorough testing.

-Once you've completed this process you can run:
+Once you've completed this process, run the following from within the cloudapi
+zone:

+    ./test/runtests

+The `runtests` script does a safety check for a canary file before attempting to run any tests, to prevent unwanted writes.
+If the canary is not found, `runtests` will let you know; create (e.g. using touch) the file and rerun `runtests`.

+To run a specific test file, and not the entire test suite, use the -f flag with runtests.
+For example:

+    ./test/runtests -f nics.test.js

+This will run test/nics.test.js.
+If you want to run multiple test files, -f effectively globs too:

+    ./test/runtests -f machines

+This will run all the machines\* test files in test/.

+It is possible to run the test suite outside of a cloudapi zone, but this is an increasingly unbeaten path.
+If you are so inclined, then ensure that `./etc/cloudapi.cfg` is set up appropriately and execute:

     make test

-or, individually:

-    make account_test
-    make analytics_test
-    make auth_test
-    make datacenters_test
-    make datasets_test
-    make fabrics_test
-    make images_test
-    make keys_test
-    make machines_test
-    make networks_test
-    make nics_test
-    make packages_test
-    make services_test
-    make users_test

-There are some requirements to run the test suites, in the form of environment variables.
-The following is a list of these variables and their default values:

-- `LOG_LEVEL`: Tests log level.
-Default `info`.
-- `POLL_INTERVAL`: Value used to check for a vm status change, in milisecs.
-  By default, 500 miliseconds.
-- `SDC_SETUP_TESTS`: The tests are running versus an existing SDC setup.
-(No need to boot a server instance, since there's one already running).

-Also, the contents of the aforementioned `./etc/cloudapi.cfg` file should have been properly set.
+But your life will be simpler if you stick to a cloudapi zone and use the `runtests` script; various config settings and environmental flags are set by `runtests` automatically.

 ## Image management